European Master in System Dynamics

 Our students are top of the notch in their field of practice.
 To illustrate this, below a picture of our students and teaching staff at the ISDC 2017 in Boston.
 Henry (2nd from left) and Connor (3rd from the left in the back), were recipients of the runner up Dana Meadows Award and winner of the Barry Richmond Award, respectively.

 EMSD will provide you with numerous skills that will enable you to develop the flexibility required to be successful within European and global organizations, whether it be major consultancy firms, strategic planning departments of larger corporations, public administrations or NGOs.
-75% of graduated EMSD students found a job within one month after graduation.
+75 % of graduated EMSD students found a job within one month after graduation.
 After half a year, all of the graduated EMSD students were employed.
 EMSD students find employment in the working fields of research, energy, consulting, logistics or government, automotive or jade production.
-Some former EMSD students are currently employed at such renowned institutions as PricewaterhouseCoopers, UMG Myanmar Co. , the Ministry of Business, Innovation and Employment in New Zealand or the Norwegian Institute of International Affairs.
+Former EMSD students are currently employed at such renowned institutions as PricewaterhouseCoopers, UMG Myanmar Co. , the Ministry of Business, Innovation and Employment in New Zealand or the Norwegian Institute of International Affairs.
+An EMSD alumnus in the Netherlands helped to build the corona dashboard, allowing the Dutch government to track crucial indicators of the pandemic over time and formulate action plans.